American Gold Star Mothers: Notable memberships

 Aside from the founder, perhaps the mother most known for being a Gold Star mother was Aletta Sullivan, the mother of the five Sullivan brothers, who were killed in action when their ship, the was sunk by an enemy torpedo on November 13, 1942, during the Naval Battle of Guadalcanal.
 On September 21, 1948, the U.S. Post Office issued a commemorative stamp, specially designed by artist Charles R. Chickering, honoring the Gold Star Mothers.
 Aletta Sullivan was given the first sheet of stamps issued.

 Gold Star Mother's Day

 On the last Sunday in September, Gold Star Mother's Day is observed in the U.S. in honor of Gold Star mothers, as established in Title 36 § 111 of the United States Code.
 This was originally declared by Senate Joint Resolution 115 of June 23, 1936.
 In September 2012, Barack Obama issued a presidential proclamation commemorating September 30, 2012, as "Gold Star Mother's and Family's Day".
 On September 23, 2017, President Donald Trump proclaimed Gold Star Mother's and Family's Day.

 American Gold Star Manor

 American Gold Star Manor, located in Long Beach, California, is a 348-unit retirement home for parents of soldiers killed while serving in the military.
 It was founded in the early 1960s by Eleanor Boyd, then president of the American Gold Star Mothers organization.

+Finances

+In 2025, the AGSM reported revenues of $309,255 and total assets amounted to $580,313.
+The revenue was 9.3% from program services, 0.2% from investment income and 89.9% from contributions.
+Charity Navigatior rated the AGSM as a 85% "Three-Star Charity".